Eomys/pyleecan-doc/tuto_multisimulation.rst

 |                   |                             |                      |
 +-------------------+-----------------------------+----------------------+

 It is also possible to link some variables by using tuple in accessors and values lists.
-For instance, the following dictionnary enables to link time vector and current value to perform 3 simulations:
+For instance, the following dictionnary enables to link time vector and current value to perform six simulations:

 .. code:: python